Some companies using proxy servers that restrict access to some sites may also block APS.

 - Internet Options --> Internet Security --> .NET reliant component --> Run components signed with Authenticode should be enabled.

 Note: Port 7990 is hosted if the "Enable Compatibility Connections" is checked in the instance manager.
 However, this port should not be used for new installations.
+Port 7991 is the most secure port.

 Although the different user types automatically lock certain features based on their level of scenario access, the following options can be assigned to the users regardless of scenario access: